openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

 To make the process clearer, here is an overview of the procedure we are going to follow.
 There are two main "parts".

 1. **ACK Controller for the cluster** - This allows you to create/delete buckets in the S3 service through the use of a Kubernetes Custom Resource for the bucket.
-    1. Install the controller (in our case an Operator)
+    1. Install the controller (in our case an Operator) which will also create the required namespace and the service account.
+    1. Run a script which will:
-    1. Create the needed service account and AWS IAM role for the ACK controller
+        1. Create the AWS IAM role for the ACK controller and assign the S3 policy
-    1. Associate AWS IAM role with the service account
+        1. Associate the AWS IAM role with the service account
 1. **Application access** - Granting access to our application container/pod to access our S3 bucket.
+    1. Create a service account for the application
-    1. Create needed service account and AWS IAM role for the ACK controller
+    1. Create an AWS IAM role for the application and assign the S3 policy
-    1. Associate AWS IAM role with the service account
+    1. Associate the AWS IAM role with the service account
-    1. Update application to use the service account
+    1. Update application deployment manifest to use the service account

 ### Install an ACK controller